The-Coding-Bat/The-Bat-Coder/README.md

 Hello!
 I am Ted Jablonowski, and this small portfolio website I made will hopefully be the start of something special.
 I am currently enrolled in MSU and have started my journey!
 I call myself the "Bat-Coder" because I'm a huge Batman fan (quite obviously) and want any prospective employers and any who may need my services to know that they are hiring an individual with passions and interests!
 I have finally fully rolled the beginning stages of my portfolio with more to be added over the next several months!

+As time goes on I will put more of my newly aquired skillsets into this to showcase what I'm capable of.

 Feel free to reach out to me at: tedmjablonowski@gmail.com